fmilkau/powertac-experiment-manager/README.md

 ### Configuration

-Adapt the default configuration `.env.example` to match your requirements.
-The default configuration is designed to run the Experiment Manager in local mode, meaning that it is only available on the machine it is running on (instructions for server deployment will follow).
+Rename the default configuration `.env.example` to `.env` and adapt it to your requirements.
+The default configuration is designed to run the Experiment Manager in local mode, meaning that it is only available on the machine it is running on.
 For local deployment, simply change the database passwords (`EM_ORCHESTRATOR_DB_PASSWORD`, `EM_WEATHER_DB_PASSWORD`) and you're good to go.

 ```dotenv